-This is the 2nd part of this post if you missed part 1 – catch it here.
-The photos were waaay too many to fit into one post hence why it is split across two posts!
+This is the 2nd part of this post if you missed part 1; catch it here.

-Eventually, it was time to head back on the road again but thorough fed, watered and relaxed, we were all energised to tackle the next item on our trip – a trip to the Golden Circle (full description is available on wikipedia).
+Eventually, it was time to head back on the road again but thorough fed, watered and relaxed, we were all energised to tackle the next item on our trip; a trip to the Golden Circle.

-Before we left however, Viktor offered us some coffees to help us on our way which we happily obliged to! 🙂 Visiting Laugarvatn Fontana was definitely a fantastic way to start our tip!
+Before we left, however, Viktor offered us some coffees to help us on our way which we happily obliged to.

-Check out the instagram video below to see what the geyser eruption looked like in person –
+Check out the Instagram post, below, to see what the geyser eruption looked like in person.

-Finally, we left Gullfoss and made our way to the final stop of the night – Reykjavik, for dinner, drinks and most importantly, our beds for the night!
+Finally, we left Gullfoss and made our way to the final stop of the night in Reykjavik.
+We’d worked up a huge appetite for dinner, drinks and most importantly some well-earned rest.